 Sleep at one of our favourite hotels when enjoying a craft beer tour of the Muskoka breweries.

-- JW Marriott Muskoka 4 STARS: Overlooking Lake Rosseau, this upscale hotel offers a chic bar, 3 restaurants, luxury spa and scenic waterfront.
+- JW Marriott Muskoka: Overlooking Lake Rosseau, this upscale hotel offers a chic bar, 3 restaurants, luxury spa and scenic waterfront.
+Check Reviews

-- Deerhurst Resort 4 STARS: This upscale lakeside resort in Huntsville offers chic guest rooms, restaurants, spa and family-friendly activities year-round.
+- Deerhurst Resort: This upscale lakeside resort in Huntsville offers chic guest rooms, award-winning golf club, restaurants, spa and family-friendly activities year-round.
 Check Reviews

 1964 Muskoka Beach Road, Bracebridge, 705-646-1266